France's Sarkozy defiant on ECB role as vote looms

 "It is wrong to say that just because the ECB is independent, we do not have the right to talk."

-Sarkozy is locked in a battle, primarily over the economy, with Socialist Francois Hollande, who has a double-digit lead in opinion polls for a May 6 runoff that will follow next Sunday's first-round vote between 10 candidates.
+Sarkozy is locked in battle, primarily over the economy, with Socialist Francois Hollande, who has a double-digit lead in opinion polls for a May 6 presidential runoff that would follow a first-round vote next Sunday between 10 candidates.

-An Ipsos opinion poll published late on Monday put Hollande and Sarkozy neck and neck on 27 percent each in the first round, ahead of far-right leader Marine Le Pen with 15.5 percent, hard leftist Jean-Luc Melenchon with 14.5 percent and centrist Francois Bayrou with 10 percent.
+An Ipsos opinion poll published late on Monday put Hollande and Sarkozy neck and neck on 27 percent each in the first round, ahead of far-right leader Marine Le Pen with 15.5 percent and hard leftist Jean-Luc Melenchon with 14.5 percent.

-A separate Ifop poll also showed Sarkozy losing ground and gave Hollande a one-point first round lead.

-Both polls showed Hollande sweeping the May 6 runoff.
-Ipsos gave the Socialist 56 percent, up one point from a week earlier and 12 points ahead of Sarkozy at 44 percent, a decline of one point.
-Ifop gave Hollande 55 percent to Sarkozy's 45 percent.
+It gave Hollande 56 percent support for the May 6 runoff, up one point from a week earlier and 12 points ahead of Sarkozy at 44 percent, a decline of one point.

 The two rivals have sparred furiously over the economy, with Sarkozy warning that a Socialist victory could scare investors and Hollande saying any darkening of France's credit outlook would reflect Sarkozy's record, not his own arrival in office.